facebookresearch/libri-light/data_preparation/README.md

-## Regenerate the entire data from scratch (or build it in another language !)
+## Regenerating the Dataset from Scratch (or with books in Another Language!)

-We provide scripts that would completely regenerate the raw data from the librivox repository.
+Below, we provide the steps needed to completely reproduce generation of the dataset starting from raw LibriVox audio.

-To download the audio data from libri-vox.
+First, download the audio data from [LibriVox](https://librivox.org/).
 ```console
 python download_librivox.py $OUTPUT_DOWNLOAD
 ```

-You can actually try to download data in another language.
-To do so, use the --language option (for example --language French)
+Data can be downloaded in another language.
+To do so, pass `--language` to above script (for example `--language French`).
+The amount of available data for each language may differ.

-Then, you will need to unzip the data, just use:
+To unzip the data, run:
 ```console
 python unzip_and_convert.py unzip $OUTPUT_DOWNLOAD -o $OUTPUT_MP3
 ```

-And convert them from .mp3 to flac:
+And convert them from `.mp3` to flac:
 ```console
 python unzip_and_convert.py convert $OUTPUT_MP3 -o $OUTPUT_FLAC -f .flac
 ```